 This is the emotional core of the problem.
 Admins don’t want to click “assign” and then wait around for something to finally happen.
 If your environment requires immediate action, you need a method that provides immediate execution and immediate logs, even if Intune remains your primary MDM.

-That last point is where many teams land on a hybrid strategy: Keep Intune for enrollment/policy, and pair it with tooling that’s built for fast software deployment and real-time results.
+That last point is where many teams land on a hybrid strategy: Keep Intune for enrollment/policy, and pair it with an endpoint management tool that’s built for fast software deployment and real-time results.

 How can you simplify third-party patching in Microsoft endpoint management?